-This course is designed to introduce education students to the learning/teachnig environment.
+This course is designed to introduce education students to the learning/teaching environment.
 The field observation experience is related to concepts introduced in program coursework.
-Activities are assigned so that students are directed through a sequence of planning, implementation, and reflection.
-In addition, various activities are given by the cooperating teacher to familiarize students with various roles of the teacher.
+Activities are assigned so that students are directed through a

 EDC 211 Special Education Observation IAI - ECE 914